Ah, adventure tourism.

-Ah, adventure tourism.
-White knuckle thrills, adrenaline-fuelled moments, extreme sports – these are the elements of any trip that can give you memories that last a lifetime.
-Why sit on a beach for a week when you can para-glide over it?
-Why relax when you can really get your heart pumping?
+White knuckle thrills, adrenaline-fuelled moments, extreme sports – all are elements of a trip that will give you memories that last a lifetime.
+Why sit on a beach when you can paraglide over it?
+Why have a relaxing spa facial when you can abseil down a waterfall?

 What is adventure travel and why is it so popular?

 Adventure travel is one of those broad sectors, comparable in size with responsible tourism.
 Unlike responsible travel though, there is an element of subjectivity to what constitutes an adventure.

 Some people might find a night of international cheese tasting a little adventurous, for example.
 But for the sake of this blog post, we’ll assume that this sector revolves around experiences that get your heart racing.
 So anything from water sports holidays to mountain climbing, base jumping.

 To get you in the mood, here’s some incredible footage of a pretty spectacular destination for adventure travel, Norway.

 So why has adventure travel proved so popular in recent years?…